-Corn contains antioxidants, which keep parrots healthy and reduce the impact of free radicals.
+Corn contains antioxidants, which reduce the impact of free radicals.

 Is Corn on the Cob Bad for Parrots?

-There is no getting away from the fact that corn on the cab contains a lot of fat and carbohydrates.
-Excessive corn on the cob can lead to weight gain, which causes joint problems and diabetes.
+There’s no escaping from the fact that corn on the cob contains a lot of fat and carbohydrates.
+Excessive corn on the cob can lead to weight gain, which causes mobility issues, joint problems, and diabetes.

 Another concern is the presence of fungi in corn.
 Many cereals and legumes attract fungi, which can result in mycotoxins.
 According to Clinical Microbiology Reviews, mycotoxins can be deadly to parrots.

-The journal Toxins said that fumonisins are the mycotoxins most likely found in corn on the cob, as these concerns are associated with hot, dry agricultural growth conditions.
+The journal Toxins said that fumonisins are the mycotoxins most likely found in corn on the cob because these concerns are associated with hot, dry agricultural growth conditions.